ZenderB3D/pp_docs/docs/Quickrigs/editarmature.md

 * Joint 2 mesh - Add cylinder or cube primitives at bone tail/heads
 * Toggle bone display type
 * Toggle bone axes
+* Undo all - Undo any changes/set to rest pose
 * Automatically unparent orphaned objects(if parent bone was deleted/not found)